Add To Favorites

 Create a light and shadow wall in your classroom by dimming the light sources.
 Use flashlights or other projectors to cast light on an open wall or chalk board.

-Play with hand puppetry by making rabbits, crocodiles, birds, and other shadow creatures with your arms and hands on the open wall.
+Encourage students to play with hand puppetry by making rabbits, crocodiles, birds, and other shadow creatures with their arms and hands on the open wall.

-Cut each traced hand shadow from the paper using Crayola Scissors.
-Add details to the hand shadow with markers.
+Children cut each traced hand shadow from the paper using Crayola Scissors.
+Encourage them to add details to the hand shadow with markers.

-Attach a craft stick to the back of each shadow puppet with Crayola School Glue.
-Dry.
+Attach a craft stick to the back of each shadow puppet with Crayola No-Run School Glue.
+Allow time for glue to dry.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho